himanshu31shr/labelMerger/docs/PRD.md

   - Toggle product visibility (hidden/visible)
   - Dedicated interface for managing hidden products
   - Bulk pricing updates with validation
+  - Product categorization (create, read, update, delete categories and check if a category is in use)
+  - Dedicated Price Management Modal for editing product prices

 ### 2.5.
 Inventory Management ✅
 - **Input**: